Erasmus University Rotterdam

 - Circulation in 2014 included 3,400,000 full-text periodical downloads and 36,000 loans

-- Undergoing a renovation project that will allow the library to rethink its use of space and technology
+- Took on a renovation project that allowed the library to rethink its use of space and technology

 Automate workflows and create new possibilities for library services

 Learn how staff at Oxford Brookes University were able to offer new services, increase visibility of and access to their collections, and raise the library profile to key stakeholders.